textpattern/textpattern.github.io/administration/articles-panel.md

 # Articles panel

-This panel will show a list of all your existing articles together with basic information (Such as ID, Posted, Title, Author, etc.).
+The Articles administration panel will show a list of all your existing articles together with basic information (Such as ID, Posted, Title, Author, etc.).
 Details can optionally be displayed.
 From this list you can:

 1. Open an article for editing
 2. Perform batch changes on selected articles